skiletro/Unity-CAVE-SDK/README.md

 - For intractability, see the CAVEController.cs component on the "CAVE_3W1F" prefab.

 - Camera projection is handled through the default Unity camera and supports both the Universal and High Definition Render Pipelines (UPR and HDRP), and also any other camera screen effects.

+If using multiple displays,
+1. Go to Project Settings > Player > Resolution and Presentation.
+2. Set the Fullscreen Mode to "Fullscreen Window".